gnmmarechal/payloadswitch/README.md

 3)Run the app whenever you want to switch, and reboot the console.

 ###If you want to switch with more payloads
 1)Name your other payloads "/arm9loaderhax_switch_up.bin", "/arm9loaderhax_switch_down.bin", "/arm9loaderhax_switch_left.bin" and/or "/arm9loaderhax_switch_right.bin".
+(This applies even if the user has B9S and not A9LH, name the other payloads like this)

 2)To switch to them, just hold the correct DPAD button while starting the application.
 This will make the app replace your main payload (ex. /arm9loaderhax.bin) with that payload (ex. /arm9loadrhax_switch_up.bin").